cellml/libcellml/docs/dev_setup.rst

 Creating a GitHub user account is straightforward and can be done `here <https://github.com/join>`_.
 Installing a *git* client is particular to each operating system and some pointers are offered below:

-* OS-X *git* is pre-installed and availble from the command line.
+* macOS *git* is pre-installed and available from the command line.
-* Ubuntu (and other linux distributions) *git* can be installed with the package manager :code:`sudo apt-get install git`.
+* Ubuntu (and other linux distributions) *git* can be installed using the package manager with the command :code:`sudo apt-get install git`.
 * Windows *git* is available from a variety of vendors we commonly use `git for windows <http://gitforwindows.org/>`_, but other popular *git* implementations are:

   - `GitHub Desktop <https://desktop.github.com/>`_